-Service Providers, financial websites (such as that of Euronext), financial analysts, institutional and private investors and other individuals who have requested it.
+Service Providers, financial websites (such as that of Euronext), financial analysts, institutional and private investors and other individuals who have requested it and the FSMA.

 Inside information, as defined in the Dealing Code, must be disclosed without delay.
 In this case, the same distribution method is used as for periodic information.